 We carried out an informal survey to answer the first question.
 Reviewing the smartphones in the market, we found that most phones have 4 to 5 inch touch screens, such as Nokia Lumia 900 (4.3"), Samsung Galaxy Nexus (4.65"), LG Lucid (4"), Motorola Droid 4 (4"), Samsung Focus S (4.3"), HTC Vivid (4.5").
 Some have smaller screens, like iPhone 4S (3.5") and some have bigger ones, like Samsung Galaxy Note (5.3").
-Basically, the phones with various sizes are easy to be hold with one hand (Figure 10).
+Basically, the phones with various sizes are easy to be hold with one hand (Figure 10) and the lens can be easily reached with one's index finger.
 The only exception we are aware of is an Android based MP3 music player named Archos 32.
 Its camera is located in the bottom left region of the device.

 We also consulted design experts in leading mobile phone manufacturers to see if covering and swiping directly on the surface of the lens scratch or damage the lens.
 According to them, mainstream optical assemblies in the mobile phones have been carefully designed to avoid damages from accidental drops, scratches and collisions.
-The external unit in an optical unit is usually made of crystal glass, cyclic olefin copolymer, or sapphire.
+The external lens component in an optical unit is usually made of crystal glass, cyclic olefin copolymer, or sapphire.
 While they are not scratch free, these materials are strong enough to resist frictions caused by finger touch.
 Interestingly, the surrounding bezel of the camera is usually made of a different material, slightly higher than the external lens surface.
 Such material and height difference provide good tactile feedback for both locating the lens and performing different LensGestures (especially partial occlusion gestures and dynamic gestures).